xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

     replacement = "${1}"
 ```

+The full Telegraf configuration can be found on the Github repository.

 ## Dial-in method

 When using the dial-in method, there are barely any configuration on the routers and most of it is done on the collector.
 The list of routers to target, as well as which sensor-paths to collect are defined in the Telegraf configuration.
-It is much more similar to what we could have done with SNMP.
+It is much more similar to what could have been done with SNMP.
 Some processor plugins are also used to transform and standardize the data.

 ### XR configuration